 Human Pathophysiology | NRSG 32006

-Course explores cellular functions and pathology and the response of the human body to various disease processes.
-Focuses on the rational behind diagnosis and treatment of illness and injury and further assists student understanding of the management of specific health problems across the lifespan.
+Course explores cellular functions and pathology and the changes that occur within the human body as a response to various disease processes.
+Discusses the role of the professional nurse in the management of specific health problems across the lifespan.

 Health Assessment | NRSG 32009

-Provides the opportunity to gain or refine basic knowledge and assessment skills required in peforming a complete nursing health assessment across the life span.
-Topics include describing findings and differentiating normal from atypical or abnormal determinations.
-Also explored are techniques in interviewing, observation, percussion, palpation, inspection, and auscultation on volunteers and/or simulated experiences.
+Focuses on expanding and refining knowledge and assessment skills needed in performing a complete nursing health assessment across the life span.
+Students will describe and analyze assessment findings.
+Techniques explored: interviewing, observation, percussion, palpation, inspection, and auscultation utilizing selected volunteers and/or simulated experiences.

 Health Care Policy and Regulations | NRSG 46000